-Net cash provided by operating activities was \$84.5 million in 2020.
-The adjustments for non-cash expenses are primarily comprised of (i) \$9.1 million of depreciation and amortization that was associated with property and equipment; (ii) \$7.3 million of bad debt expense, and (iii) \$4.2 million of provision for obsolete and excess inventory.
-The changes in operating assets and liabilities represented a \$34.4 million increase in cash provided by (i) an increase in accounts payable of \$76.2 million; (ii) an increase in accrued liabilities and other liabilities of \$35.1 million; and (iii) an increase in deferred revenue of \$21.8 million, partially offset by (i) a decrease in accounts receivable of \$13.0 million; (ii) an increase in inventory of \$76.2 million; and (iii) an increase in prepaid expenses and other assets of \$9.6 million.
+Net cash provided by operating activities was \$64.9 million for the six months ended June 30, 2020.
+The adjustments for non-cash expenses are primarily comprised of (i) \$4.5 million of depreciation and amortization that was associated with property and equipment; and (ii) \$1.0 million of provision for obsolete and excess inventory.
+The changes in operating assets and liabilities represented a \$39.3 million increase in cash provided by (i) a decrease in accounts receivable of \$15.5 million; (ii) an increase in accounts payable of \$56.0 million; (iii) a decrease in accrued liabilities and other liabilities of \$2.9 million; and (iv) an increase in deferred revenue of \$11.1 million, partially offset by (i) an increase in inventory of \$33.9 million; and (ii) an increase in prepaid expenses and other assets of \$6.4 million.

 Net cash used in operating activities was \$10.1 million in 2019.
 Net loss was \$17.0 million in 2019.
-The adjustments for noncash expenses are primarily comprised of (i) \$10.7 million of depreciation and amortization that was associated with property and equipment; (ii) \$4.3 million of provision for obsolete and excess inventory; and (iii) \$21.8 million of gain on equity method investment.
-The changes in operating assets and liabilities represented a \$42.8 million cash provided by (i) a decrease in accounts receivable and inventory of \$33.1 million and \$110.1 million, respectively; and (ii) an increase in accrued liabilities and other liabilities of \$8.0 million, partially offset by (i) a decrease in accounts payable of \$100.7 million, and (ii) a decrease in deferred revenue of \$11.2 million.
+The adjustments for non-cash expenses are primarily comprised of (i) \$10.7 million of depreciation and amortization that was associated with property and equipment; (ii) \$4.3 million of provision for obsolete and excess inventory; and (iii) \$21.8 million of gain on equity method investment.
+The changes in operating assets and liabilities represented a \$42.8 million cash provided by (i) a decrease in accounts receivable and inventory of \$33.1 million and \$110.1 million, respectively; and (ii) an increase in account liabilities and other liabilities of \$8.0 million, partially offset by (i) a decrease in accounts payable of \$100.7 million, and (ii) a decrease in deferred revenue of \$11.2 million.